What is a Power of Attorney in Singapore: Knowing the Basics

 Can the Donee be Sued?

 A donee is only accountable for any intentional misconduct.
-Normally, he or she is not at fault for unintentionally doing something wrong.
-The POA document includes protection for this to give encouragement to a person to become your donee because it has no compensation.
+Typically, he or she is not at fault for unintentionally doing something wrong.
+The POA document includes protection for this to encourage a person to become your donee because it has no compensation.